alex-gutev/live_cells/README.md

 **NOTE**:

-The values assigned to cells in a reverse computation function of a mutable computational cell are batched and with the actual assignment only being done after the function returns.
+The values assigned to cells in a reverse computation function of a mutable computational cell are batched, with the actual assignment only being done after the function returns.

 For example: